By Amanda Morin

 Dec 10, 2013

-Video: What Third Graders Learn About Multiplying and Dividing in Word Problems
+Video: What First Graders Learn About Solving Word Problems

 This email is already subscribed to Understood newsletters.
 If you haven't been receiving anything, add firstname.lastname@example.org to your safe-senders list.